-The revised rules, effective April 1, streamline TFR activation, reduce no-fly zone sizes where possible, and introduce clearer communication procedures for pilots operating near airshow venues.
+The FAA has announced significant updates to Temporary Flight Restriction procedures for the 2026 airshow season.
+The revised rules, effective April 1, streamline TFR activation, reduce no-fly zone sizes where possible, and introduce clearer communication for pilots near airshow venues.
+This is a big deal for both airshow organizers and general aviation pilots.

-Reduced Standard TFR Radius: The default airshow TFR radius decreases from 5 nautical miles to 3 nautical miles for shows without military jet demonstrations.
-Shows featuring military jets retain the 5-mile standard.
+Smaller TFR radius: The default airshow TFR shrinks from 5 nautical miles to 3 nautical miles for shows without military jet demonstrations.
+Shows with jets keep the 5-mile standard.

-Pre-Approved Corridors: Major venues with annual shows can establish pre-approved transit corridors, letting properly equipped aircraft pass through TFR areas during designated times.
+Pre-approved corridors: Major venues with annual shows can set up permanent transit corridors, allowing properly equipped aircraft to pass through TFR areas during designated times.
+Huge for pilots based near airshow sites.

-Earlier Notification: Airshow TFRs must now be published at least 14 days before events, up from the previous 7-day requirement.
-This gives flight planners more time to arrange alternatives.
+More lead time: Airshow TFRs must be published at least 14 days before events, doubled from the previous 7-day requirement.
+Flight planners get more time to adjust.

-Airshow TFRs have long frustrated general aviation pilots, particularly those based near venues that host multiple events annually.
-The restrictions can effectively close airports and block transit routes, forcing lengthy detours.
+Airshow TFRs have frustrated general aviation pilots for years, especially those based near venues that host multiple events annually.
+The restrictions can effectively close airports and force lengthy detours.

 “I’m based 4 miles from an airshow venue,” said private pilot Jennifer Walsh.
 “Last year, I was grounded eight weekends because of TFRs that were active well before and after actual flying.
 It felt punitive.”

-The Aircraft Owners and Pilots Association (AOPA) lobbied heavily for the changes, presenting data showing TFRs often restricted airspace for 10-12 hours when demonstrations lasted only 4-5 hours.
+AOPA lobbied hard for these changes, armed with data showing TFRs often restricted airspace for 10-12 hours when demos only ran 4-5 hours.
+That gap was unnecessary and the FAA apparently agreed.

 “Publishing detailed TFR schedules 14 days out means we need to lock down performance times earlier,” said ICAS safety director Steve Temple.
 “That’s challenging when weather and performer availability can change.
 But it’s the right tradeoff for better community relations.”